TritonDataCenter/rfd/rfd/0013/rbac-actions.md

         ecs:ExecOnInstance
         ecs:ExecInstance
         ecs:ConsoleInstance

+   Weird example is that `docker-compose logs` will issue ContainerResize even though it doesn't need to, IIUC.
+It might be undesirable (and certainly surprising) to have `docker-compose logs` fail unless one has 'ecs:LoginInstance'.
+   IOW, perhaps "ecs:LoginInstance" is overkill for ContainerResize.
+Make it a separate special case?
+Does it actually *change* the container at all?
+   If not perhaps an innocuous "Get"?

 3. Info. `docker info` includes a count of images and containers.
 Might want to consider filtering those on GetInstance/GetImage and those which are accessible,